rajarshi-rtl/handshake_synchronizer/README.md

-# Handshake Synchronizer with Source Data Capture
+# Handshake Synchronizer with Protected Source Data Capture

 ## Overview

-This project implements a **4-phase Handshake Synchronizer** in Verilog for reliable **Clock Domain Crossing (CDC)** between asynchronous clock domains.
+This mini-project implements a **Handshake Synchronizer** in Verilog for reliable **Clock Domain Crossing (CDC)** between asynchronous clock domains.

 Unlike a conventional handshake synchronizer, this implementation introduces an **additional source-side Capture Flip-Flop**, which preserves the data to be transferred even if the source input changes while the synchronizer is busy.